-[1] Complete the following Guy Steele poem by filling in the ???:
+[1] Complete the following Guy Steele poem by filling in the <???>

-A one slot cons is called a ???
-A two-slot cons makes lists as well And I would bet a coin of bronze There isn't any three-slot cons.
+A one slot cons is called a <???>

-[2] Who was the inventor of the lambda calculus, a formal system upon which functional programming is based?
+A two-slot cons makes lists as well

-[3] Is it possible to write an interpreter for an imperative language in a purely functional language?
+And I would bet a coin of bronze

-[4] Fill in the ??? in the following Norman Adams quote: "Objects are a poor man's ???".
+There isn't any three-cell cons.

-[5] List five properties that values must have in order to be considered "first-class".
+- [2] Who was the inventor of the lambda calculus, a formal system upon which functional programming is based? - [3] Is it possible to write an interpreter for an imperative language in a purely functional language? - [4] Name one of the inventors of the type reconstruction algorithm we studied in class. - [5] List four properties that values must have in order to be considered "first-class".